vittoriomussin/ItalianEbookDownloader/README.md

 Catherine des grands chemins by Juliette Benzoni;/catherine-des-grands-chemins-by-juliette-benzoni_62246f04d77d5e6deb287590/;fra;2011-10-11;Azione e avventura

-You can query this file to get the books you want (by default there is no query)
+You can query this file to get the books you want (for now there is only the option for querying the year)

 ## Dealing with recaptchav3
 - Avoid unique UserAgent-screen instances